koondax/koondax.github.io/Research/CV.markdown

 ~ Sanskrit Sloka, meaning

-'One must work ernestly without always thinking what fruit it might bring'
+'One must work ernestly without always thinking about what fruit it might bring'
 {% endhighlight %}

 <!--SECTION: NAVIGATION BAR----------------------------------------------------------------------------------------------->